NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 3/Amalgamite.md

 abilities_mid:
   - name: ""
   - name: "Destabilizing Field"
     desc: " (aura) 40 feet.
-A creature that begins its turn within the area feels its body begin to stretch and must succeed at a DC 33 Fortitude check save or become destabilized.\nA destabilized creature emits a 10-foot destabilizing field aura and becomes [[Conditions/Sickened 1|Sickened 1]].
-The destabilization ends when the creature is no longer sickened.\nA creature that succeeds at its saving throw against the aura is temporarily immune to all destabilizing fields for 1 minute."
+A creature that begins its turn within the area feels its body begin to stretch and must succeed at a DC 33 Fortitude check save or become destabilized.\n\nA destabilized creature emits a 10-foot destabilizing field aura and becomes [[Conditions/Sickened|Sickened 1]].
+The destabilization ends when the creature is no longer sickened.\n\nA creature that succeeds at its saving throw against the aura is temporarily immune to all destabilizing fields for 1 minute."

   - name: "Displace"
-    desc: "`pf2:r`  **Trigger** The amalgamite is hit by a Strike.\n**Effect** The amalgamite Repositions itself or Transposes itself with another creature.
+    desc: "`pf2:r`  **Trigger** The amalgamite is hit by a Strike.\n* * *\n\n**Effect** The amalgamite Repositions itself or Transposes itself with another creature.
 If the amalgamite successfully changes its location, it and any Transposed creature take half damage from the triggering Strike."

 attacks:
   - name: ""